brillout/wildcard-api/docs/intro.template.md

 ### Wildcard VS REST/GraphQL

-*REST and GraphQL are tools to create a _generic API_**: your data can be retrieved and mutated in all kinds of ways.
+**REST and GraphQL are tools to create a _generic API_**: your data can be retrieved/mutated in all kinds of ways.
 The more data is retrievable/mutable, the better.
 So that third parties can build all kinds of apps on top of your data.

-**Wildcard is a tool to create a _custom API_**: your data is retrieved and mutated by you and you only.
+**Wildcard is a tool to create a _custom API_**: your data is retrieved/mutated by you and you only.
-For example if your data is only accessed from your React/Vue frontend.
+For example if your data is only accessed from your React/Vue/Angular frontend.

-So:
+If you want third parties to be able to retrive/mutate your data, use REST/GraphQL.
-if you want to expose your data to the world, then use REST/GraphQL, but if you merely want to access your data from your browser frontend, then use Wildcard.
+But,

-Wildcard is vastly simpler than REST/GraphQL: all you need to know is written in this readme.
+if all you want to do is to access your data from your React/Vue/Angular frontend, then Wildcard offers an alternative that is vastly simpler: all you need to know to use Wildcard is written in this readme.

 If you are a startup and
-you want to quickly ship/evolve your product, then Wildcard offers a very simple way.
+you want to quickly ship/evolve your product, then we believe that Wildcard is the way go.
-(Wildcard is actually used by couple of startups.)
+(Wildcard is actually already used by couple of startups.)

 !INLINE ./snippets/section-footer.md --hide-source-path